Top 10 Biggest Data Breaches of All Time

 Syniverse-logo

-Syniverse, a company that forms a critical part of the global telecommunications infrastructure, revealed in a filing on September 27, 2021, with the US Securities and Exchange Commission (SEC) that hackers gained access to 500 million records.
+Syniverse, a company that forms a critical part of the global telecommunications infrastructure, was hacked in 2021.
+The hackers gained access to 500 million records.

 yahoo-logo